CAL Actor Language: The structure of actors

-Non determinism
+Non-determinism

 A non-deterministic actor is one that, for the same input sequences, allows more than one run and more than one possible output.
 Non-determinism can be very powerful when used appropriately, but it can also be a very troublesome source of errors.
-A particular concern is that non-determinism might be introduced into an actor inadvertently, i.e. the author thinks the actor is deterministic even though it isn't.
-One of the key design goals of the CAL language was to allow the description of non-deterministic actors, while at the same time permitting tools to identify possible sources of non-determinism, so that they can warn the user about them.
+One concern is that non-determinism might be introduced into an actor inadvertently, i.e., an author thinks an actor is deterministic even if it is not.
+One of the key design goals of the CAL language was to allow the description of non-deterministic actors, while simultaneously permitting tools to identify possible sources of non-determinism, so that they can warn about them.

-A key consequence of a non-deterministic actor like NDMerge is that during an actual execution, its output may depend on the timing of its input.
+A key consequence of a non-deterministic actor like NDMerge is that during an execution, its output may depend on the timing of its input.
 If both its input queues are empty, and NDMerge is waiting for input, then whatever input the next token arrives at may be the one that is copied next to the output.
 Consequently, the scheduling of activities in the actor network, or the relative speeds of the actors feeding into an actor like NDMerge may affect the output of the system.
-This may, occasionally, by desirable, and at other times it may not.
-In any event, it is a property that one needs to be aware of.
+This may, occasionally, be desirable, and at other times it may not.
+Regardless, it is a property that must be considered.

-One way to look at non-determinism of the kind that makes an actor dependent on the precise timing of token arrivals is that such an actor only appears to be non-deterministic if we look at it as an operator on streams, because that view abstracts from the temporal properties of the execution, and thus purposefully removes information that is used to determine the sequence in which actions fire.
-From the perspective of the CAL language, this is not entirely accurate, but even so, it is easy to write non-deterministic actors that would not be deterministic even if we knew everything about the timing of the tokens and the actor implementation—such as the following:
+One way to view non-determinism of the kind that makes an actor dependent on the precise timing of token arrivals is that such an actor only appears to be non-deterministic if viewing it as an operator on streams, because that view abstracts from the temporal properties of the execution, and thus purposefully removes information that is used to determine the sequence in which actions fire.
+From the perspective of the CAL language, this is not entirely accurate, but even so, it is easy to write non-deterministic actors that would not be deterministic even if everything is known about the timing of the tokens and the actor implementation, such as: